 This has the major drawback that it is almost impossible to do things that were not foreseen by the software manufacturer.
 One of the first things I remember from the days when I joined Bosch back in 2008 is that our department was developing advanced calculation methods, but without software development expertise, we were hardly able to make our models usable for everyday engineering tasks.
 It was simply impossible to integrate them into commonly used tool chains.

 pyLife, an open-source basis for new calculation methods

 pyLife components are already used successfully in several business units inside Bosch.
 Even more important from an open-source point of view, the list of contributors is growing.
 We have a very fruitful collaboration with Bosch software experts in Budapest, Hungary.
-Students have also been contributing to pyLife as part of their final thesis.
-Now we are looking forward to collaborating with external partners, too.
+Universities have also been contributing to pyLife as part of their final thesis.
+Now we are further looking forward to collaborate with other external partners, too.

 Who benefits from pyLife?

 One group that can directly make use of pyLife are researchers like us who want to try out new calculation methods in service life estimation. pyLife serves as a basis and allows them to test and use their developed methods more easily in real-life conditions.
 It also allows them to discuss their work with colleagues from other institutes and companies and have it scrutinized and improved.

 For university teachers, pyLife is the perfect combination for teaching technical content and using state-of-the-art software development in the mechanical engineering domain.
 When they teach text book calculation methods at the blackboard, they can give their students an exercise to do actual calculations or implement variants using pyLife.
 More advanced students can implement calculation methods of their final thesis on pyLife and receive immediate feedback from the community.

 Consulting engineers can use pyLife to perform calculations in a transparent way.
 They can even modify the algorithms according to the special needs of their customers.